 The Neighbourhood Plan will support the retention of businesses, enterprise and retail units in the village.
-Where planning permission is required, the Neighbourhood Plan will not support the change of use of these to residential use unless an appropriate alternative community facility is provided as part of the proposed development.
+Where planning permission is sought, the Neighbourhood Plan will not support the change of use of these to residential unless a suitable alternative can be demonstrated.

-New Development proposals which result in the loss of named facilities (below) in the village will only be supported where they demonstrate that they will provide an equal or better facility within an appropriate location within the village in compensation.
+New Development proposals which result in the loss of named facilities (below) in the village must demonstrate that they will provide an equal or better facility within an appropriate location within the village in compensation.